wp-plugins/spectacula-threaded-comments/readme.txt

 * Internal version.

 == Upgrade Notice ==

+= 1.0.3 =
+* Moved the javascript to the footer and removed an unneeded script.
+Nothing serious, just tweaks.

 = 1.0.2 =
 * Not really required that you upgrade.
 Just added a single element to make it